SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## Monitoring API

-The AMSLPR system also provides a monitoring API that allows you to access monitoring data programmatically.
+The VisiGate system also provides a monitoring API that allows you to access monitoring data programmatically.
 The API is accessible at:

 ```
 http://<your-server-address>/api/system/status